SkafteNicki/dtu_mlops/s5_continuous_integration/pre_commit.md

 10. Finally, figure out how to disable `pre-commit` again (if you get tired of it).

-11. Assuming you have completed the [module on GitHub Actions](github_actions.md), lets try to add a `pre-commit` workflow that automatically runs your `pre-commit` checks every time you push to your repository and then automatically commits those changes to your repository.
+11. Assuming you have completed the [module on GitHub Actions](github_actions.md), let's try to add a `pre-commit` workflow that automatically runs your `pre-commit` checks every time you push to your repository and then automatically commits those changes to your repository.
 We recommend that you make use of

     * this [pre-commit action](https://github.com/pre-commit/action) for installing and running `pre-commit`
-    * this [commit action](https://github.com/stefanzweifel/git-auto-commit-action) to automatically commit the changes that `pre-commit` makes.
+    * this [commit action](https://github.com/stefanzweifel/git-auto-commit-action) to automatically commit the changes that `pre-commit` makes

-    As an alternative you configure the [CI tool](https://pre-commit.ci/) provided by the creators of `pre-commit`.
+    As an alternative you can configure the [CI tool](https://pre-commit.ci/) provided by the creators of `pre-commit`.

     ??? success "Solution"